ionos-cloud/ionosctl/docs/subcommands/loadbalancer-nic-attach.md

 ## Description

-Use this command to add/attach a specified NIC to a Load Balancer on your account.
+Use this command to associate a NIC to a Load Balancer, enabling the NIC to participate in load-balancing.

 You can wait for the action to be executed using `--wait` option.